boscoh/peptagram/readme.md

         'maxquant/yeast_orf_trans_all_05-Jan-2010.fasta',
         clean_seqid=clean_seqid)

-And now we can generate the webapp:
+And now we can generate the webapp, where the colors represents the SILAC ratios.
+As such we give the ratios as the `color_names`:

     data = {
       'title': 'Maxquant example',